 The Red-cross Spider-orchid also occurs on the J.C.
 Griffin Nature Reserve.
 More common than the Stuart Mill Spider-orchid, this species flowers in late September through to October.
 It has a spectacular crimson flower, with deep red clubs found at the end of each petal.

 This species is usually found in small populations in areas of good quality, Heathy Woodland.
 The species is listed as Threatened (Endangered) under Victoria’s Flora and Fauna Guarantee Act 1988.

 These four species of orchid have been pushed to the brink of extinction by a trio of threatening process: land clearance for agricultural, urban and industrial development; grazing by stock and feral herbivores (especially rabbits); and weed invasion.

 In the last 200 years their habitat has been greatly altered – grassy ecosystems are some of Australia’s most threatened.
 Fire regimes have also changed dramatically in that time, and this has contributed to their catastrophic decline.

 What's Bush Heritage doing?

 What’s more, we’re actively involved in some very careful orchid reintroductions (plantings) to augment the naturally occurring populations.
-This program is funded by the Victorian Government and delivered by Julie Radford of Amaryllis Environmental.
+This program was funded by the Victorian Government and delivered by ecologist Julie Radford.

-Also of note is a recent trial reintroduction of the Robust Greenhood into Nardoo Hills, also conducted by Amaryllis Environmental with help from the Australasian Native Orchid Society, funded collaboratively through State and Federal programs.
+Also of note is a recent trial reintroduction of the Robust Greenhood into Nardoo Hills, with help from the Australasian Native Orchid Society, funded collaboratively through State and Federal programs.